20th Century Studios: Marvin Davis and Rupert Murdoch

-In 1994, Twentieth Century Fox would establish four new divisions: Fox Searchlight Pictures, Fox Family Films, Fox Animation Studios, and Fox 2000 Pictures.
+In 1994, 20th Century Fox would establish four new divisions: Fox Searchlight Pictures, Fox Family Films, Fox Animation Studios, and Fox 2000 Pictures.
 Fox Searchlight would specialize in the specialty and indie film market, with Thomas Rothman, then president of production at The Samuel Goldwyn Company, being brought on to head up the new studio.
 It was soon given its name with Rothman as its founding president.
 Fox Family Films was tasked with producing films geared towards families, under John Matoian.
 Fox Animation Studios was established on August 9, 1994, designed to compete with Walt Disney Feature Animation, whom had found success in the Disney Renaissance.
 Don Bluth and Gary Goldman of the failing Sullivan Bluth Studios were appointed to head the new $100 million animation studio.
 Fox 2000 Pictures was formed to specialize in mid-budget-ranging films targeted towards underserved groups of audiences, with Laura Ziskin brought on as president.
+In November 1995, 20th Century Fox entered a $50 million agreement to purchase the library of bankrupt Carolco Pictures, which would have given Fox the rights to make a sequel based on the hit Carolco film Terminator 2: Judgement Day.
+However, Fox dropped their bid in January 1996, after French company Canal+ submitted a $58 million counterbid for the assets.

+In January 1997, News Corporation acquired New World Communications for $2.48 billion, and folded its television operations and library into 20th Century Fox.
+In June 1997, News Corporation acquired The Family Channel as part of a joint venture with Saban Entertainment, renaming it the Fox Family Channel.
+In October 2001, News Corporation sold the Fox Family Channel to Disney for $5.2 billion.
+As part of the sale, Disney acquired the rights to various children's programs which originally aired on the Fox network's Fox Kids block and the Fox Family Channel, in addition to acquiring Saban Entertainment and its library of 6,500 television episodes.

 In August 1997, Fox's Los Angeles-based visual effects company, VIFX, acquired majority interest in Blue Sky Studios to form a new visual effects and animation company, temporarily renamed "Blue Sky/VIFX".
 Blue Sky had previously did the character animation of MTV Films' first film Joe's Apartment.
 Following the studio's expansion, Blue Sky produced character animation for the films Alien Resurrection, A Simple Wish, Mouse Hunt, Star Trek: Insurrection and Fight Club.
 VIFX was later sold to another VFX studio Rhythm and Hues Studios in March 1999.
 According to Blue Sky founder Chris Wedge, Fox considered selling Blue Sky as well by 2000 due to financial difficulties in the visual effects industry in general.